-Energy Drinks vs. Sports Drinks:
+Energy Drinks vs. Sports Drinks: What's the difference?

 In many cases, the classification of foods and other products is confusing, which means that consumers often have a hard time determining why a substance is labelled a certain way and what that label means about the product itself.